zytric/raj/_posts/2020-07-14-stop-continue.md

  * Criticizing yourself for doing it
  * Keeping the activity secret or hiding it
  * Not willing to defend it for yourself or others

+## Procastination
+Not taking a action, may be a bad action.
+A military commander have a higher risk losing his job by not taking an actions, rather then taking a poor one.

 ## Acceptance
 Your case is special and you know a guy it works well for.